Vote by Tuesday, November 4th!

 Improving Quality of Life

 Through her time as liaison to the Bloomfield Beautification Committee, Mayor Mundell has considerable experience addressing quality of life issues throughout the Township that have made our public spaces cleaner, safer, more aesthetically pleasing, and more accessible for all of our residents.
-As Mayor, she will continue this work by utilizing new funding opportunities to ensure our streets are paved, sidewalks are cleaned, and our infrastructure is safe for current and future generations, reviving the Township's Clean & Strong campaign and implementing more efficient reporting and tracking processes.
-Alongside that, Mayor Mundell supports the Department of Public Works' commitment to exploring new technologies to better proactively address quality of life issues for residents.
+In her first 10 months as mayor, she has already approved more than 10 miles of road paving, made improvements to storm-water management, resourced public safety to increase attention to pedestrian and traffic safety, re-launched the Clean & strong complaint process to streamline resident issues and ensure accountability, delivered a new comprehensive Master Plan focused on sustainability and progress, upgraded infrastructure such as the Pitt Street Parking lot, and so much more.
+As Mayor, she will continue this work by utilizing new funding opportunities to ensure our streets are paved, sidewalks are cleaned, and our infrastructure is safe for current and future generations.

 Taking a Strong Stance on Public Safety